baglab/NetFUSES/README.md

 # NetFUSES

-NetFUSES is a __graph fusion__ algorithm for coalescing networks of distinct sets of nodes into a single network when node identity is unreliable or ambiguous.
+_Network FUsion with SEmantic Similarity_ (NetFUSES) is a __graph fusion__ algorithm for coalescing networks of distinct sets of nodes into a single network when node identity is unreliable or ambiguous.
 Graph fusion is a unique problem associated with combining nodes both across and inside of networks.
-The combination of such nodes is based on a similarity function defined across all nodes with respect to a single threshold parameter _t_.
+NetFUSES combines nodes using a given similarity function, allowing researchers in different domains to use NetFUSES by introducing their own similarity measures.

 ### Table of Contents